Coworking Trends 2019: How coworking concept is impacting today’s workplace

 - Where will you find the largest spaces in the world?
 North America takes Gold with an average size of 9,799 sq. ft., while Asia edges out the top spot with an average capacity of 113 people.
-Here is a comparison chart of data we pulled to sum up the sizes of spaces worldwide by two leading metrics.
+Here is a comparison chart of data we pulled, to sum up, the sizes of spaces worldwide by two leading metrics.

-- Another trend is that the concept of flexibility has enabled coworking spaces come up with more innovative utilities to give customers more efficient ways to access spaces, including remote access systems, member’s passes, and hourly based membership programs.
+- Another trend is that the concept of flexibility has enabled coworking spaces to come up with more innovative utilities to give customers more efficient ways to access spaces, including remote access systems, member’s passes, and hourly based membership programs.

 - According to coworking insights, Switzerland emerged to be the most expensive place in the world to cowork from with an average desk price of $358/mo.

-- According to a research by Deskmag By the end of the year, almost 2.2 million people are expected to work in over 22,000 coworking spaces worldwide.
+- According to research by Deskmag By the end of the year, almost 2.2 million people are expected to work in over 22,000 coworking spaces worldwide.

 - Another report by Instant Offices states that all EMEA cities have seen supply growth of by 15+% in response to accelerated demand.
-In the US states such as Kansas, Nebraska and Oklahoma, all reported growth rates of over 20% across the last 12 months.
+In the US states such as Kansas, Nebraska, and Oklahoma, all reported growth rates of over 20% across the last 12 months.

 - According to coworking resources in every five days, a coworking space opens in London and every 7.5 days, one opens in New York City.
 This high frequency of openings shows the massive and strong influence of coworking on major cities, but also on fast-growing tech hubs like Austin and Denver.